 Axial views are best.
 Other views are not too helpful

 Here is a picture from venerable Gray’s Anatomy

 On angio, the key is to hold that pedal down into late venous phase.
 As you can see, these veins are most obvious in the late venous phase, after sinuses have opacified

-Images below show native views (black and white backgounds, top).
+Images below show native views (black and white backgrounds, top).
 Lower left image shows diploic veins on a DSA.
-Lower right unsubtracted venous phase image shows contrast in diploic veins filling the curvillinear lucent spaces seen in the top row
+Lower right unsubtracted venous phase image shows contrast in diploic veins filling the curvilinear lucent spaces seen in the top row

 Lateral views are best.
 However, frontal views show these also.
-Skull x-ray shows lucent channels (white arrows) while lower right late venous phase angio shows diplpic veins (arrows)
+Skull x-ray shows lucent channels (white arrows) while lower right late venous phase angio shows diploic veins (arrows)

 Stereo Pair of diploic veins, cross-eye view